jhadev/currensee/README.md

 - **Walmart searches can be added to budget, default date is now, default category is shopping.**
 - **Added stock search with TradingView charts**
 - **Added ability to choose chart types for Total Spending By Category (Pie, Radar, Polar Area) and Income vs Expenses By Month (Bar, Line, and Combo)**
-- **Added bar chart to track the user's most active category and display their spending for that category over time.**
+- **Added bar charts to track the user's most active category and the category with the highest total spending and display their spending for those categories over time.**

 ### TODO

-- [x] Rewrite logic for chart data to account for years.
-COMPLETED 4/17/2019 **Time based charts only account for current year.**
 - [ ] Global table filtering.
 - [ ] Sum totals with custom filters.
 - [ ] Edit table cells.
 - [x] Data visualization by single category over time.
 ADDED 5/5/2019
 - [x] Data visualization for budget total breakdown by category for a singular month.
 ADDED 4/18/2019 **Doughnut chart for spending by category for current month.**
-- [ ] Wegman's API.
 - [ ] Google OAuth.

 ## Overview